aragonzkresearch/blog/blogo-input/posts/votedelegation.md

 Alice can pass the token $T_f$ to Bob and Bob can use it to vote for any option satisfying $f(v,id)=1$ where $id$ is the identifier of the election.

 The circuit for the SNARK proof is changed as follows.
-The public statement consists of the vote $v$, and the nullifier.
-The witness input by Bob will also include the token $T_f$ (and thus implicitly the function $f$).
+The public statement is as before.
+The witness input by Bob will also include the token $T_f$ (that inclues the description of $f$).

-The circuit checks that the path points to $vk$ and that $\sigma$ is a valid signature with respect to $vk$ of message $vk'||f$ and that $f(v,id)=1$ (where $id$ is the identifier of the election).
+The circuit checks that the path points to $pk$ and that $\sigma$ is a valid signature with respect to $pk$ of message $pk'||f$ and that $f(v,id)=1$ (where $id$ is the identifier of the election).
 Moreover, the circuit does the usual check on the nullifier to prevent double voting but the secret-key used to compute the nullifier is $sk'$.

 Note that if Alice wants to vote, she can vote by simulating this delegation to herself.